 This month, we expanded our Microsoft Azure Container sources, adding Microsoft Azure Container Instance to our existing lineup of container-related sources like Docker, Amazon ECS, Kubernetes and more.
 (See all our current container sources here.)
 With the addition of this new source, you’ve got a new dashboard template that distills some of the best metrics from our new Microsoft Azure Container Instance integration like API usage, container and container group metrics like CPU usage, memory usage, requests, and retries.

-Figure 1: The API Usage metrics from our new Azure Container Instance source.
+Figure 1: A New Relic dashboard for our new Azure Container Instance source.

 Be sure to check out the full list of our Azure Container Instance metrics.

 Complex, always on networks that support cloud, wireless, remote users, VPN, IoT and mobile devices demand in-context performance monitoring.
 Without an understanding of how network performance is impacted by VMs, hosts and other resources it can be difficult to pinpoint the root cause of slowdowns.

 This month, we wrapped development on two new network-related sources Microsoft Azure Network Watcher and Microsoft Azure Traffic Manager, these new integrations bring more than 100 new metrics and several dashboards that connect the dots between endpoints, VMs and load balancing services making it easier to optimize performance.